Dwyte/cipher-chat/README.md

 ### Simple Explanation

 Alice and Bob exchanges public keys with each other, when Alice sends a message to Bob she encrypts it with Bob's
 Public Key and another copy with her publicKey.
 Bob does the same when he sends his messages.
 Alice then fetches
 all messages on their channel that was encrypted using her public key and decrypts the conversation with her private
 key then displayed on the client.

-#### Tags/Topics Related
+#### Topics Related & Technologies Used

 Cryptography, Assymetric Encryption, RSA, Hash Functions, WebDev, Javascript, NodeJs, ReactJs, ExpressJS, MongoDB, WebSockets